bingao/tinned/README.md

   represented by the matrix multiplication of coupled-cluster amplitudes and the transpose of excitation operators.
 * Type of perturbation frequency is changed to `SymEngine::RCP<const SymEngine::Basic>`.
+* Function `find_all(x, symbol)` returns a vector of symbols that are sorted according to their derivatives and hash.